TaranSingh50/SpeechSense/replit.md

 - Identified root cause of audio library polling issue - token expiration during queries ✅

 **Recent Updates**:
+- Successfully completed migration from Replit Agent to Replit environment ✅
+- Fixed package installation and dependency management ✅
+- Created and configured PostgreSQL database with all required tables ✅
+- Pushed database schema using Drizzle ORM successfully ✅
+- Application running smoothly on port 5000 with full functionality ✅
 - Fixed form validation for firstName, lastName, and email in registration ✅
 - Implemented proper logout navigation to redirect users to login screen ✅
 - Resolved all TypeScript errors and validation issues ✅